Italian Brazilians: Assimilation

 Except for some isolated cases of violence between Brazilians and Italians, especially between 1892 and 1896, integration in Brazil was quick and peaceful.
 For Italians in São Paulo, scholars suggest that assimilation occurred within two generations.
 Research suggests that even first-generation immigrants born in Italy soon became assimilated in the new country.
 Even in Southern Brazil, where most of the Italians were living in isolated rural communities, with little contact with Brazilians, which kept the Italian patriarchal family structure, and therefore the father chose the wife or husband for their children, giving preference to Italians, assimilation was also quick.

 According to the 1940 census in Rio Grande do Sul, 393,934 people reported to speak German as their first language (11.86% of the state's population).
 In comparison, 295,995 reported to speak Italian, mostly dialects (8.91% of the state's population).
 Even though Italian immigration was larger and more recent than German immigration, the Italian group tended to be more easily assimilated due to the Latin cultural link.
 In the 1950 Census, the number of people in Rio Grande do Sul who reported to speak Italian dropped to 190,376.

 In São Paulo, where more Italians settled, in the 1940 census 28,910 Italian-born people reported to speak Italian at home (only 13.6% of the state's Italian population).
 In comparison, 49.1% of the immigrants of other nationalities reported to keep speaking their native languages at home (with the exception of Portuguese).
 Thus, the prohibition of speaking Italian, German, and Japanese during World War II was not so serious to the Italian community as it was to the other two groups.

 A major measure of the government occurred in 1889, when Brazilian citizenship was granted to all immigrants, but the act had little influence on their identity or assimilation process.
 Both the Italian newspapers in Brazil and the Italian government were uncomfortable with the assimilation of Italians in the country, which occurred mostly after the Great Naturalization period.
 Italian institutions encouraged the entry of Italians in Brazilian politics, but the presence of immigrants was initially small.
 Italian dialects came to dominate the streets of São Paulo and in some Southern localities.
 Over time, languages based on Italian dialects tended to disappear, and their presence is now small.

 At first, especially in rural Southern Brazil, Italians tended to marry only other Italians.
 Over time and with the decrease of more immigrants arriving, in Southern Brazil they started to integrate themselves with Brazilians.
 About Italians in Santa Catarina, the Italian consul asserted:

 There is little information about this trend, but it was noticed a large process of integration since World War I. However, some more closed members of the Italian community saw this integration process as negative.
-Brazilian Indians were often treated as wild people, and conflicts between Italians and Indians for the occupation of lands in Southern Brazil were common.
+Indigenous peoples in Brazil were often treated as savages, and conflicts between Italians and Indigenous peoples for the occupation of lands in Southern Brazil were common.